tintin10q/advanced-network-security-notes/SCION.md

 The [[BGP]] protocol has many problems.
-The SCION architecture has been probosed as an alternative.
-Designed to provide route control, failure isolation, and explicit trust for end-to-end communication.
+The SCION architecture has been proposed as an alternative.
+SCION is designed to provide route control, failure isolation, and explicit trust for end-to-end communication.

-SCION Introduces additional hierarchical layer by grouping ASes into isolation domains (ISDs)
+SCION Introduces additional hierarchical layer by grouping ASes into **isolation domains** (ISD)

-Apperenlty 200x faster then [[BGP]].
+Apparently 200x faster than [[BGP]].

 ![[SCION.png]]

-Then the IDS is govered by trust root configuration (TRC).
-TRC defines roots of trust for PKI within ISD by specifing a version number and trusted public keys.
+Then the IDS is governed by trust root configuration (TRC) which lives in the ISD core.
+TRC defines roots of trust for PKI within ISD by specifying a version number and trusted public keys.

-- Path-based architecture where routing is based on Packet-Carried-Forwarding State (PCFS) This is a special header that contains th AS level path from source to destination.
+- Path-based architecture where routing is based on Packet-Carried-Forwarding State (PCFS) This is a special header added in SCION that contains the AS level path from source to destination.
-The idea is that senders already decide the whole path beforehand.
+The idea is that senders routers already decide the whole path beforehand.

-You got the control plane for discovering paths and making those pathds available to end hosts and data plane where you got packet forwarding using provided paths.
+You got the **control plane** for discovering paths and making those paths available to end hosts and **data plane** where you got packet forwarding using provided paths.

 ## Control plane

-This is componets within AS:
+These are components within AS to find paths:

-- Beaconing servers are responsible for beaconing process •
+- **Beaconing servers** are responsible for beaconing process described below
-- Path servers store path segments
+- **Path servers** store path segments
-- Certificate servers store cached copies of TRC and assist with validating path information (PCBs and path segments are signed )
+- **Certificate servers** store cached copies of TRC and assist with validating path information (PCBs and path segments are signed)
-- Border routers provide connectivity between ASes (ingress and egress interfaces)
+- **Border routers** provide connectivity between ASes (ingress and egress interfaces)
-- Internal routers forward packets within AS
+- **Internal routers** forward packets within AS

 ![[SCION Beaconing.png]]

 ### Intra ISD paths

 The idea is that there is a beaconing process for discovering paths within the same ISD.
-This is done by the core ASes.
-This is called path-segment construction beacons (PCBs) and they are send downstream to neighboring non-core AS.
-Non core AS recieves the PCB add their own identity and **hop field** to PCB protected with integrity check (MAC), signs the PCB and sends the PCB to other neighbors further down etc. This generates (ingress and egress interfaces)
+This is beaconed by the core ASes.
+These beacons are called **path-segment construction beacons**(PCBs) and they are sent downstream to neighbouring non-core AS.
+The non-core AS receives the PCB adds their own identity and **hop field** to PCB protected with integrity check (MAC), signs the PCB and sends the PCB to other neighbours further down etc. This generates (ingress and egress interfaces).
 Each AS then sends back to ISD core the (PCB) as path segments that they like and over which path they can be reached.
-Finally the ISD core knows how each AS can be reached and AS can also know how ISD core can be reached.
+Finally, the ISD core knows how each AS can be reached and AS can also know how ISD core can be reached.

 This process is repeated every couple seconds.

 The hops are used to specify the map for forwarding by AS.
-This also has an exporation time.
+This also has an exploration time.

 ### Inter ISD paths